-In March 2011, EETT decided to impose Interim Measures regarding OTE's provision of WBA services via an access network operating over a Fiber To The Neighborhood (FTTN/VDSL).
+In March 2011, EETT decided68 to impose Interim Measures regarding OTE's provision of WBA services via an access network operating over a Fiber To The Neighborhood (FTTN/VDSL).
 This action was deemed necessary in order to:

-- 1. Avoid any time-related competitive advantage for OTE's retail section. - 2.
-Secure the effective access also for the alternative providers at cost-oriented prices approved by EETT. - Protect the end users of both sides (OTE / alternative providers) from possible interferences at the local loop spectrum level, which would result in downgrading the quality of the services provided. - 4.
-Introduce security, transparency and stability in the implementation of the regulatory framework, which constitute decisive prerequisites for promoting high-valued and efficient investments by all operators. - Implement, right from the start, a consistent regulatory approach aiming at developing NGAs in our country in a coordinated and effective manner.
+- Avoid any time-related competitive advantage for OTE's retail section. - Secure the effective access also for the alternative providers at cost-oriented prices approved by EETT. - Protect the end users of both sides (OTE / alternative providers) from possible interferences at the local loop spectrum level, which would result in downgrading the quality of the services provided. - Introduce security, transparency and stability in the implementation of the regulatory framework, which constitute decisive prerequisites for promoting high-valued and efficient investments by all operators. - Implement, right from the start, a consistent regulatory approach aiming at developing NGAs in our country in a coordinated and effective manner.
+Specifically FETT's Decision for imposing Interim Measures

 Specifically, EETT's Decision for imposing Interim Measures on OTE obliges the latter to:

-1. Provide WBA and the use of network related facilities: the new products are respective or similar to existing products that OTE is required to offer, based on its regulatory obligations.
+Provide WBA and the use of network related facilities: the new products are respective or similar to existing